 This is a journey many are already on through super partnerships, primary care networks, PCN alliances, GP federations and primary care provider collaboratives.
 Where these are working well it is important to support this entrepreneurial and efficient approach to improve local care with national and system recognition.
-In many cases, at-scale primary care will have the ability to deliver a range of services more efficiently and effectively than alternative providers, to simplify and integrate within an often complex health provider landscape through innovation, transformation and improvement, supporting a shift of activity and associated resources into the community.
+In many cases, at-scale primary care will have the ability to deliver a

+Our vision emphasises the need for at-scale general practice beyond practice range of services more efficiently and effectively than alternative providers, to simplify and integrate within an often complex health provider landscape through innovation, transformation and improvement, supporting a shift of activity and associated resources into the community.